getsentry/sentry-docs/src/collections/_documentation/performance/performance-glossary.md

 To connect all the spans that were created during the processing of the input data, we need to be able to propagate the basic identifier.
 By forwarding `trace_id` and `parent_span_id` as data travels through various applications in a microservice ecosystem, we can reconstruct data flows later.

-Trace metadata is propagated through http headers that are included in the http request to the external system.
+Trace metadata is propagated through HTTP headers that are included in the HTTP request to the external system.

 ## Transaction